-Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of net assets held in trust for pension benefits, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of additions and deductions to net assets held in trust for pension benefits during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of net assets held in trust for pension benefits and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of additions and deductions to net assets held in trust for pension benefits during the reporting period.
 Actual results could differ from those estimates.

-Cash and Short-Term Investments - Cash and short-term investments consist of overnight deposits with the custodian bank, securities lending collateral, money market funds, and certificates of deposits in Government Development Bank for Puerto Rico (GDB) (a component unit of the Commonwealth) and a commercial bank.
-Restricted cash deposited with GDB consists of payments received from mortgage loan holders administered by the mortgage servicers in the servicing of loans (escrow accounts), expired checks not claimed by the plan members, restricted for repayments, and proceeds of the issuance of the Series A and B Bonds restricted for investment purchases.
+Cash and Short-Term Investments - Cash and short-term investments consist of overnight deposits with the custodian bank, securities lending collateral, money market funds, and certificates of deposits in Government Development Bank for Puerto Rico (GDB) (a component unit of the Commonwealth) and commercial banks.
+Restricted cash deposited with GDB consists of payments received from mortgage loan holders administered by the mortgage servicers in the servicing of loans (escrow accounts), expired checks not claimed by the plan members, restricted for repayments, and proceeds from the issuance of the Series A and B Bonds restricted for investment purchases.

 Investments - Investments are carried at fair value.
 The fair value of investments is based on quoted prices, if available.
-The System has investments valued at approximately \$948,544,000 or 18.91% of total assets as of June 30, 2009, whose fair values have been estimated in the absence of readily determinable fair values.
+The System has investments valued at approximately \$1,164,303,000 or 24 % of total assets as of June 30, 2010, whose fair values have been estimated in the absence of readily determinable fair values.
 This estimate is based on information provided by the underlying fund managers.
-Such investments include private equity investments and nonexchange traded mutual funds.
+Such investments include private equity investments and non-exchange traded mutual funds.

 Securities transactions are accounted for on the trade date.
-Realized gains and losses on securities are determined by the average cost method and are included in the statement of change in plan net assets.
+Realized gains and losses on securities are determined by the average cost method and are included in the statement of changes in plan net assets.